AI experts sharing free tutorials to accelerate your business.

 1. Identify recipient type and goal.
 The recipient type drives tone; the goal drives structure.
 If either is unclear, ask once — not a full clarification round.

 2. Craft a subject line — Specific, scannable, under 60 characters.
-Insurance and warranty subjects always include RO #, VIN last 8, or claim #.
-Customer subjects include vehicle year/make/model.
+Insurance and warranty subjects always include claim # / RO # / VIN last 8.
+Customer subjects include vehicle year / make / model.
+Regulator subjects include claim or case # if any.
+Urgent emails lead with the time-pressure cue ("Time-sensitive: …" rather than "URGENT" in caps which trips spam filters).

 3. Structure the body: